Rupal-Singh1319/Bharat-Intern-Tasks/README.md

 # Bharat-Intern-Tasks
-This repository consists of Bharat Intern Tasks which assigned me by Bharat Intern internship program "Full stack developer Intern".
+In this repository, I will upload Bharat Intern tasks assigned to me under the "Full stack developer intern" programme.